 You can change this toggle button by going to Settings ->On-Screen Display TAB -> Toggle On-Screen Display.

-Customizations: There is a Plethora of Settings You Can Play With in Afterburner
+Customizations: There is a plethora of Settings You Can Play Within Afterburner

-- Frame Per Second monitor
+- Frame Per the Second Monitor

 - CPU Usage: Overall and Per Thread